Adele in Munich: Adele World

 The stage featured a Spice Girls tribute ensemble, called the Spice Girls Experience, followed by a karaoke session as a warm-up before Adele's concert.
 DJ Mad then began his set at 6:15 pm.
 Performances by German magician Florian Zimmer also preceded Adele's ten concerts.
 After each concert, the Late Night Karaoke began, during which participants were encouraged to perform covers of "classic pop songs".
 Maggie Rogers unexpectedly appeared on the karaoke stage on 16 August.

 A 3 x 2.5 m portrait of Adele was painted in Adele World by a trio of German graffiti artists: Markus Henning, Melander Holzapfel, and Nils Jänisch.
-Adele's management commissioned Henning to work after noticing an empty storage container wall and decided to spruce it up during the final inspection before the start of the first concert.
+After initially noticing the empty wall of a storage container during the final inspection before the first concert, Adele's management commissioned Henning to embellish it.
 The essential elements of the theme to be painted on the wall were predetermined: a portrait of Adele smiling on a black background, with planets and the phrase "Guten Tag, Babes!" (lit.
 'Good afternoon, babes!').
 Attendees queued up to have their photograph taken in front of the wall, "a real selfie spot" and a common practice at every concert date.
 (Note: The painting required additional touch-ups due to the proximity of people.)
 Television and newspapers reported on the painting of the façade.
-René Hofmann of Süddeutsche Zeitung described Adele World as a "theme park".
+René Hofmann of Süddeutsche Zeitung, as well as Levine, described Adele World as a "theme park".

 The hospitality area for VIP ticket holders, located in Hall C6 of Messe, offered up to 1,000 guests the culinary services of three-star German chef Christian Jürgens.